EverydayCodeNet/AGARIO-CE/README.md

 - Constant movement

 ### Download
-- Download the CE C libraries if you don't already have them.
+- Download the [CE C Libraries](https://github.com/CE-Programming/libraries/releases/tag/v8.8) if you don't already have them.
 - Download AGARIO.8xp from the latest release.
 - Transfer these files to your TI-84 Plus CE with TI-Connect CE or CEMU.
 - Enjoy!